AspieSoft/basic-site/readme.md

-  req.startTime // the time the request started (time is set after some basics like the helmet module have run) req.static // the static url if set (example: "/cdn") or undefined req.root // the root file this module detected as the main file you used to start the server req.clean(jsVar) // sanitizes any variable type and ensures valid utf8 (also checks nested objects and arrays) req.varType(jsVar) // returns the typeof variable and also returns if the var is an array, null, or regex req.validator // returns the validator module req.hostUrl // returns the host url without the http:// or https:// req.browser // returns the user-agent req.uip // returns the ip after cleaning it up and fixing ipv6 req.localhost // returns true if the request is from localhost (127.0.0.1, localhost, ::1) req.geo // returns the result from the ip lookup from the geoip-country module req.bot // returns the result from the isbot-fast module after passing the browser (user-agent) req.url // created by express, and modified by this module to remove query vars and the trailing / at the end of the string
+  req.startTime // the time the request started (time is set after some basics like the helmet module have run) req.static // the static url if set (example: "/cdn") or undefined req.root // the root file this module detected as the main file you used to start the server req.limit // returns the data limit for post requests (default: 1mb) req.clean(jsVar) // sanitizes any variable type and ensures valid utf8 (also checks nested objects and arrays) req.varType(jsVar) // returns the typeof variable and also returns if the var is an array, null, or regex req.joinPath('path', 'to', 'file', 'from', 'app', 'root') // a safer way to use path.join which prevents backtracking when combining by cammas, and enforces a path to stay within the root of your app req.validator // returns the validator module req.hostUrl // returns the host url without the http:// or https:// req.browser // returns the user-agent req.uip // returns the ip after cleaning it up and fixing ipv6 req.localhost // returns true if the request is from localhost (127.0.0.1, localhost, ::1) req.geo // returns the result from the ip lookup from the geoip-lite module req.bot // returns the result from the isbot-fast module after passing the browser (user-agent) req.url // created by express, and modified by this module to remove query vars and the trailing / at the end of the string

-  req.body // the POST data sent by the user req.query // the GET data sent by the user req.data // the combined POST and GET data sent by the user (with POST taking priority over GET) }
+  req.body // the POST/body data sent by the user
+  req.query // the GET/query data sent by the user
+  req.data // the combined POST/body and GET/query data sent by the user (with POST/body taking priority over GET/query)
+}

 // other useful functions
-server.randToken(size /* 64 */) // returns crypto.randomBytes(size).toString('hex')
+server.randToken(size /* default: 64 */) // returns crypto.randomBytes(size).toString('hex')
-server.clean // same as req.clean
-server.varType // same as req.varType
-server.root // same as req.root
+server.path('path', 'to', 'file', 'from', 'app', 'root') // a safer way to use path.join which prevents backtracking when combining by cammas, and enforces a path to stay within the root of your app server.clean(userInput) // sanitizes an input of any valid json data type, and enforces valid utf8 (same as req.clean) server.varType(myVar) // kind of like typeof, but also returns 'array', 'regex', and 'null' (same as req.varType) server.root // returns the root path of your app (same as req.root)

-server.server // returns the server object produced after starting the module server.express // returns the express module server.helmet // returns the helmet module server.validator // returns the validator module server.geoIP // returns the geoip-country module server.isBot // returns the isbot-fast module
+server.server // returns the server object produced after starting the module server.express // returns the express module server.helmet // returns the helmet module server.validator // returns the validator module server.geoIP // returns the geoip-lite module server.isBot // returns the isbot-fast module

 ```